umarfb/miri_classifier/README.md

 Within each configuration folder, there will be folders named according to the model hyperparameters e.g. `32_0.2_25_1.0_0.0001_0.01_50` which contain the trained models with those hyperparameters.
 There is also a `.csv` file named `training_results.csv` tabulating the F1 score and accuracy for models trained with each set of hyperparameters.

 To train models without including additional metadata, and just use sequential/time-series data, add `--mixed False` or `-mi False`.
+The default value is set to True, where the model will ingest both sequential/time-series data and additional metadata.

 ## Evaluating trained models